-Stencils are basically a "template" with a design cut from it (used to paint/"transfer" a design onto a surface (such as wood, fabric, walls, ect).
+Stencils are basically a "template" with a design cut from it.
+They're used to paint a design onto a surface (such as wood, fabric, walls, etc).
 This is done by applying paint (stenciling) through the cut-out holes in the stencil.
-After applying paint, you lift the stencil and the design is on the surface. ...(for TIPS and HOW-TO's on stenciling visit our HOW-TO TIPS page).
+After applying paint, you lift the stencil and the design is on the surface.

 Mylar is often used to generically refer to polyester film or plastic sheet.